-Fouts Field was the home to North Texas football for 59 years, and it was the site of some great moments and home to great players.
-Its days as the venue for North Texas football ended after the 2010 season, when the Mean Green moved into Apogee Stadium, but Fouts remains in use for track and field.
+Fouts Field was home to North Texas football for 59 years, and was the site of some great moments and home to great players.
+Its days as the venue for North Texas football ended after the 2010 season, when the Mean Green moved into Apogee Stadium.

 Though Mean Green fans and alumni complained of its shortcomings, Fouts, like Apogee, was once the dream of a North Texas athletic director.
 Theron J. Fouts, who was football coach, athletic director, dean of men and founder of the track and field program at North Texas, drove the campaign to build the stadium.
 Work began in 1951 and the stadium opened in 1952.